Davide-sd/GIMP-style-transfer/README.md

 2. Look at the possibility to extract only the meaningfull weights from the [Artist Style Transfer implementation](https://github.com/CompVis/adaptive-style-transfer) models, in order to significantly reduce their file sizes.

-3. Artist Style Transfer produces an output image slightly bigger then input.
-Why and how to fix it?

-4. Look for strategies to get this plugin working on Windows.
+3. Look for strategies to get this plugin working on Windows.

 ## FAQ